guglielmozappala/guglielmozappala.github.io/_pages/about.md

 I am currently partaking in the Fund Internship Program at the International Monetary Fund.

-I have previously been a visiting research scholar at emLab and Bren School of Environmental Science and Management at UC Santa Barbara, hosted by Tamma Carleton. <br>
+I have previously been a visiting research scholar at emLab and Bren School at UC Santa Barbara, hosted by Tamma Carleton. <br>

 **Contact** <br>
 Email: guglielmo.zappala[at]psemail.eu